Lectures and Details (Winter 2026)

 By default, this class has no curve.
 If we do implement a curve (which has not happened in the last few semesters), we only ever curve up.
 If we do implement a curve, it would be calculated at the end of the semester (and not on a per-each-assignment basis).

-The exams are intentionally given a low weight to reduce student stress and the impact of a "bad day".
+The exam is intentionally given a low weight to reduce student stress.
 Similarly, because there is no curve, students are never in competition with each other.

 Advice From Former Students